Tangible assets with opportunities for high value growth

 Ruthenium

 More than half of the silver mined is used for industrial applications.
 In medicine, it is used in the coating of endoprostheses or for the production of wound dressings.
-The raw material is also used in the production of solar modules.
+The raw material is also used in the manufacture of solar modules.
+The following chart shows the price development of silver.